Rbriekhof/Bamazonmysql/README.md

-# bamazon
+# Bamazonmysql

 - - -

 ## ABOUT THE APP
-`Bamazon` is a node app that provides customers a choice of products and adjusts inventory based upon the customer choice.
+`Bamazonmysql` is a node app that provides customers a choice of products and adjusts inventory based upon the customer choice.
 - - -
-## HOW TO USE BAMAZON
+## HOW TO USE BAMAZONMYSQL

 ### **Step by Step instructions**